yudhanjaya/yudhanjaya.github.io/_projects/2022-05-The RicePunk Manifesto.md

 ![]({{site.baseurl}}/images/projects/rice.jpeg)

 This image is called Empty Road in Between Rice Field.
-This is how I feel about RicePunk.
+In 2025, this is how I feel about RicePunk.
 It is an empty road between fields that have been planted by other people.
 I don't know if the road leads anywhere.
 I don't know if the other fields have already done what the road is supposed to be doing.
 Besides, I think it takes extraordinary confidence to declare something to fall into one category and one category only; that level of ontology eludes me.

 All I know is that I will try to think about this stuff as I work and I will keep this framing in my mind as I go along.